Knotweed family

 Fresh leaves are a valuable fodder, whereas they crumble if they are preserved as hay.
 The rhizome contains an edible starch, and the leaves were formerly used in folk medicine to treat wounds.

-Popular names of this plant include meadow bistort and pudding grass, the latter referring to an old usage of the leaves in northern England as an ingredient in a bitter Lent pudding, together with other herbs, oatmeal, and eggs.
+Popular names of this plant include snake-root, alluding to the twisted root, which resembles a moving snake.
+In Germany, a decoction of the root was used as a remedy for snakebites.
+The popular name pudding grass refers to an old usage of the leaves in northern England as an ingredient in a bitter Lent pudding, together with other herbs, oatmeal, and eggs.

 Common bistort, Little St. Bernhard Pass, on the border between Italy and France.
 (Photo copyright © by Kaj Halberg)